asle/lenovo_m93p_mini_hackintosh/README.md

 * 4th gen. Intel CPU lags a bit behind 6th or newer gen.

 ## Installation
 * I installed Windows10 on the drive and used [SSDTIME](https://github.com/corpnewt/SSDTTime) to generate the SSDTs.
 I copied these over to the ACPI folder.
-I can not guarantee these are perfect for your PC but I suggest you do this on your own HP 800 G1 to be sure.
+I can not guarantee these are perfect for your PC but I suggest you do this on your own Lenovo m93p Tiny to be sure.
 * Copy over my EFI folder to the EFI partition
 * Edit config.plist to enter new serialse UUID etc.